Tax Guide for Sellers of Firearm and Ammunition Products

 Online Services

-Whether you are new to selling firearms, firearm precursor parts, ammunition, or related products or growing your existing business, you'll find our online services helpful in maintaining your accounts.
-By logging into your online account, you can:
+Whether you are new to selling firearms, firearm precursor parts, ammunition, or related products or growing your existing business, you'll find our Online Services helpful in maintaining your accounts.
+By logging in to your online account, you can:

 • File a tax return